apache/james-project/src/adr/0043-avoid-elasticsearch-on-critical-reads.md

 Another solution is to implement the projecting using a in-memory datagrid such as infinispan.
 The projection would be computed using a MailboxListener and the data would be first fetched from this cache and fallback to ElasticSearch.
-We did not choose it as Cassandra is already there, well mastered, as disk storage is cheaper then memory.
+We did not choose it as Cassandra is already there, well mastered, as disk storage is cheaper than memory.
 InfiniSpan would moreover need additional datastore to allow a persistent state.
 Infinispan on the other hand would be faster and would have less restrictions on data filtering and sorting.
-This would require one more software dependency.
+Also this would require one more software dependency.

 ## Example of optimized JMAP requests